Heinrich Wawra von Fernsee

-Heinrich Wawra Ritter von Fernsee, born Jindřich Blažej Vávra, (February 2, 1831 in Brno, Moravia – May 1887 in Baden bei Wien) was a Czech-Austrian ship surgeon, botanist and explorer.
+Heinrich Wawra Ritter von Fernsee (born Jindřich Blažej Vávra; 2 February 1831 – 24 May 1887) was a Czech-Austrian ship surgeon, botanist and explorer.

+Biography

+Heinrich Wawra von Fernsee was born on 2 February 1831 in Brno, Moravia.
 The youngest of five sons of a miller, he studied medicine and botany at the University of Vienna from 1849 to 1855.
-Upon graduating he joined the Austro-Hungarian Imperial Navy on December 6, 1855.
+Upon graduating he joined the Austro-Hungarian Imperial Navy on 6 December 1855.
 The commander of the fleet at this time was the Archduke Ferdinand Maximilian.
 Wawra von Fernsee retired from the navy in 1878 to work on his extensive collections.
+He died on 24 May 1887 in Baden, at the age of 56.

+Wawra was buried at the Brno Central Cemetery into the Wawra family tomb, which is today protected as a cultural monument.

 The plant genus Fernseea was named after him.